 Administrative Job Interview Questions and Answers

-When you're interviewing for an administrative assistant job, the interviewer will want to learn about the qualifications you have for the position, and how you will fit at the company and in the department.
-Administrative position interview questions will often ask about the specific skills you have that qualify you for the job as well as your less quantifiable people skills.
+When you're interviewing for an administrative assistant job, the interviewer will want to learn about the qualifications you have for the position and how you will fit in at the company and in the department.
+Administrative position interviewers will often ask about the specific skills you have that qualify you for the job as well as your less quantifiable people skills.

 Tips for Handling the Interview